Home » Unique Harris, 24: Put Her Kids To Bed & Vanished By Morning

 Unique Harris’s mother wrote on Facebook: “I hope & pray EVERY parent out here can rest a little bit easier…NOW THAT THIS DEVIANT, DIABOLICAL VULTURE is off the damn streets!
 My child’s life, & passing WILL NOT be in vain!”

 A movie night reportedly turned into a missing person case.
-On October 9, 2010, Unique Harris, her two sons—aged three and four—along with her cousin’s eight-year-old daughter stayed up and watched a movie together at her apartment.
-Unique put the children to bed and then, sometime between 10:00 p.m. and 9:00 a.m., she disappeared.
+On October 9, 2010, Unique Harris, her two sons—aged three and four—along with her cousin’s eight-year-old daughter, stayed up and watched a movie together at her apartment.
+Unique put the children to bed, and she disappeared sometime between 10:00 p.m. and 9:00 a.m..

 Investigators quickly went to work to find out what happened to the 24-year-old mother of two.
 They found that there were no signs of forced entry or a struggle happening at her home.
 Unique reportedly had very poor eyesight and needed the use of her prescription glasses.
 They were found neatly folded on a pillow in her room.
 It’s where she kept them at night as she slept.

 “She couldn’t have seen her way down the first flight of steps of that building,” Valencia said.
 “Let alone all the other flights of steps and out the building without her glasses.”
 Also left behind were Unique’s purse, identification, and money.
 The only thing investigators couldn’t find was her cell phone.

 Unique’s family doesn’t believe she would have just walked away from her life because she had much to look forward to.
 Not only did she love her sons and family, but Unique Harris was preparing to begin classes at a massage therapy school.
 She’d only been living in her D.C. apartment for five weeks after moving to the city from her hometown of Richmond, Virginia, to be closer to her mother.